 Keeley J. Pratt, Ph.D., Associate Professor in Human Development and Family Science, EDGE Faculty in Residence

 Keeley is in the Department of Human Sciences and in the Department of Surgery.
 She is an independently licensed Marriage and Family Therapist.
-Keeley works extensively with OSU’s Comprehensive Center for Weight Management, Metabolic, and Bariatric Surgery, in which she conducts research and oversees the behavioral health and family therapy services and outreach to families in urban and rural communities.
+Keeley works extensively with Ohio State’s Comprehensive Center for Weight Management, Metabolic, and Bariatric Surgery, in which she conducts research and oversees the behavioral health and family therapy services and outreach to families in urban and rural communities.
 She also collaborates on pediatric weight management projects aimed at reducing severe obesity among children and adolescents with Nationwide Children’s Hospital Center for Healthy Weight and Nutrition.
 Keeley is currently the “Faculty in Residence” in the Office of Equity Diversity and Global Engagement (EDGE).
 In this capacity, she is developing urban and rural programming, collaborations, and initiatives around health, education, and wellness.
-Dr. Pratt also assists with college-level initiatives including the post-doctoral program and developing metrics to assess inclusive and diversity practices.
+Pratt also assists with college-level initiatives including the post-doctoral program and developing metrics to assess inclusive and diversity practices.

 Jenna Azotea, Education Abroad Specialist